jdmar3/inls718/_posts/2017-02-02-design-lab-3-setting-up-environments.md

 ## Windows instructions

 First download and install VirtualBox.
-It is available for Windows <a href="http://download.virtualbox.org/virtualbox/5.1.14/VirtualBox-5.1.14-112924-Win.exe">here</a>.
+It is available for Windows <a href="http://download.virtualbox.org/virtualbox/5.1.14/VirtualBox-5.1.14-112924-Win.exe" target="_blank">here</a>.

 Run the installer, click next to use the default settings.

 At the end it may ask you if you want to install a new version of the Extension Pack.
 You do want this.
 The extension pack is what allows you to access the USB from inside the virtual machine.
+Download it <a href="http://download.virtualbox.org/virtualbox/5.1.14/Oracle_VM_VirtualBox_Extension_Pack-5.1.14-112924.vbox-extpack" target="_blank">here.</a>

 ## Mac instructions

 First download and install VirtualBox.
-It is available for Mac <a href="http://download.virtualbox.org/virtualbox/5.1.14/VirtualBox-5.1.14-112924-OSX.dmg">here</a>.
+It is available for Mac <a href="http://download.virtualbox.org/virtualbox/5.1.14/VirtualBox-5.1.14-112924-OSX.dmg" target="_blank">here</a>.

 # Kali Linux

 Once we have VirtualBox installed, we will need to get and import a disk image for Kali Linux.

-For 64-bit systems download <a href="https://images.offensive-security.com/virtual-images/Kali-Linux-2016.2-vbox-amd64.ova">this OVA file</a> from Kali.
+For 64-bit systems download <a href="https://images.offensive-security.com/virtual-images/Kali-Linux-2016.2-vbox-amd64.ova" target="_blank">this OVA file</a> from Kali.

-For 32-bit systems download <a href="https://images.offensive-security.com/virtual-images/Kali-Linux-2016.2-vbox-i686.ova">this OVA file</a> from Kali.
+For 32-bit systems download <a href="https://images.offensive-security.com/virtual-images/Kali-Linux-2016.2-vbox-i686.ova" target="_blank">this OVA file</a> from Kali.

 You *should* probably use 64-bit.